radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 ## Getting Started

-You will need to have the following before setting up your new environment:
+Before setting up your environment, you need the following:

 - Your environment tier.
 - The version number that corresponds with your instance.